| By

 ideas that had come in and out of my mind over the

-of living and the demands that expensive building
+of living and the demands that the cost of buildings

 placed on people and the attenuation of options that